aperez/ddu-maven-plugin/Readme.md

 This requirement is due to the fact that Junit only provides their `org.junit.runner.notification.RunListener` API after version 4.6.
 The listener API is used so that per-test coverage can be gathered.
 For Junit3 test cases, the appropriate test runner will still be used.

+Currently, this plugin also does not support test execution forking.

 #### argLine

 If there is an `argLine` parameter set in the declaration of `maven-surefire-plugin`, that will override `ddu-maven-plugin`'s request to add an agent to the test JVM.